-Introduction to transcription of the interview with Samuel Mulli
+Introduction to transcription of the interview with Simon Mulli

 Better Globe Forestry Ltd. has as of June 2016 about 500 contract farmers and outgrowers and are fast expanding, which is also creating jobs in the communities.
 When people like you become Better Globe customers and buy trees more farmers around the Better Globe tree plantations get assistance and a host of economic and environmental benefits are created for that area.